Data Cuts, Broader Population Comparison, & Current Participants

 Wings Over the Rockies Air and Space Museum

-Winterthur Museum, Garden & Library
+Winterthur Museum, Garden, and Library

 Witte Museum